-Imaging is done with the $512 \times 512$ Aladdin 3 InSb array in Guidedog.
-The FOV is $60'' \times 60''$ and the pixel scale is 0.12'' per pixel.
+Imaging is done with the 512 x 512 Aladdin 3 InSb array in Guidedog.
+The FOV is 60" x 60" and the pixel scale is 0.12" per pixel.
 See Section 2.1 and Table 3 for a description of the array characteristics.
 The primary purpose of Guidedog is for acquisition and guiding in the infrared (see Section 3) but it can also be used for photometry and science.
-Filters in both the guider filter wheel (see Table 6) and order sorter filter wheel (see Table 10) can be used.
+Filters in both the guider filter wheel (see Table 7) and order sorter filter wheel (see Table 13) can be used.
 To avoid 'crossing' the filters make sure to use the appropriate open positions in either wheel.
 A few filters in the guider filter wheel require blocking with the PK50 filter in the order sorter filter wheel to block long wavelength leaks.

-To obtain the full 60" x 60" FOV set the position angle of the rotator to zero degrees to avoid vignetting in the corners of the array.
-Imaging can be done in any of the slit in positions (see Table 5).
+To obtain the full $60'' \times 60''$ FOV set the position angle of the rotator to zero degrees to avoid vignetting in the corners of the array.
+Imaging can be done in any of the slit in positions (see Table 6).
 Moving the slit will disturb the spectrograph calibration.
 Otherwise use the mirror position in the slit wheel to image without a slit.

 As described in Section 3 Guidedog is controlled from GXUI and GDV (see Figure 3-1).
-For basic imaging the Basic window in the Obs window is used (see Figure 3-2).
+For basic imaging the Basic window in the Obs window is used.
 Telescope dither macros are run from the Macro window (see Figure 5-1).
 Observers can also write their own macros.